Fuzzy Black Holes from Mass Generation in Matrix Compactification: Review of IKKT compactification

 The action of the $U^a$ operators on fermionic matrices appearing in (\ref{eq:EuclideanIKKT}) can be either periodic or anti-periodic when circling around any of the torus directions.
 For the moment, we consider the fully anti-periodic case, for which the action of translation operators reads

 Since matrices $A^I$ encode information about target space locations, the transformation (\ref{eq:Torustranslation}) can be thought of as wrapping around the torus once.
-Alternatively, we can think of every compact target space direction as a real line where consecutive intervals of length $2 \pi L$ are identified; then the transformation (\ref{eq:Torustranslation}) translates one interval into the next one.
-This is analogous to the method of mirror images introduced in the context of BFSS compactifications in \cite{Taylor:1996ik} and recently used to compute the three graviton amplitude \cite{Herderschee:2023pza}, which allowed to prove a Soft Theorem in BFSS \cite{Herderschee:2023bnc}\footnote{See \cite{Laurenzano:2025ywy} for an alternative approach to Soft Theorems in BFSS theory.}.
+We can think of every compact target space direction as a real line where consecutive intervals of length $2 \pi L$ are identified; then the transformation (\ref{eq:Torustranslation}) translates one interval into the next.
+The Lagrangian of the theory obtained in this way will be invariant under the action of \(U^a\).
+Note that this is true even for anti-periodic fermions, since fermionic fields appear in the Lagrangian in pairs.